 Chacma baboons are endemic to southern Africa.
 There are two troops on our farm, one of which is around fifty individuals.
 They can get exceptionally large, and a male baboon can weigh up to 45 kg.
 They are opportunistic feeders, and hang around, hoping to sneak in a free meal from the houses.
-They eat lizards, eggs, small birds, grass, mushrooms, leaves, veggies, seeds.
-We have never encouraged or fed them, in fact we chase them away by hooting, shouting, making loud noises, or taking aim (unsuccessfully every time!) with a catapult.
+They eat lizards, eggs, small birds, grass, mushrooms, leaves, veggies, and seeds.
+We have never encouraged or fed them, in fact, we chase them away by hooting, shouting, making loud noises, or taking aim (unsuccessfully every time!) with a catapult.
 We would like to live in harmony with them, but they do make it difficult at times because we cannot explain the rules of the game.

 Our water is pumped from the mountain stream up around 200m to water tanks, and gravity fed to our houses.

 When our water pump broke two years ago, we were without water for about 10 days.
 We got water from our neighbour, by pumping from their dam into a 250l water tank on the back of the bakkie (pickup).
 With temperatures regularly hitting 40 degrees, and thirty horses on the farm, a few trips a day to collect water were needed to keep everyone hydrated.

 Once the pump was fixed and our tanks full, we noticed a strange colour and then a smell coming from the water.
 We discovered a drowned and partially decomposed baboon floating in one of the tanks!
 The joys of living almost naturally.

 After much drama and retching, we called the local hospital and were assured that we would not die of baboon-contaminated water.
 We then had to figure out how to remove chap from the tank!
 Two men helped us drag the baboon through the opening and over the cliff.
 Not a pleasant task, as you can imagine.
 They are so human-like after all.